discoverlance-com/discoverlance-com/README.md

       - Building with Laravel
   - ⚡ Fun fact:
       - I am a huge fan of anime.

+## Daily.dev
+I explore daily.dev a lot for articles now.
+It's almost like my tech google with bookmarks and all.

 <a href="https://app.daily.dev/discoverlance"><img src="./devcard.png" width="356" alt="Lance's Dev Card"/></a>